warmana/cloudant-docs-fork/source/includes/api/_document.md

 2. If appropriate, delete the target database, then create a new target database.
 3. Add a suitable `validate_doc_update` function, similar to the example provided.
 Add it to a design document in the target database.
 4. Restart replication between the source and the (new) target database.
+5. When replication is complete, switch your application logic to use the new database.
+6. Verify that your applications work correctly with the new database.
+When you are satisfied that everything is working correctly, you might wish to delete the old database.

 A variation for using the `validate_doc_update` function to remove tombstone documents is possible.
 You might add some metadata to the tombstone documents,